Marc Abaya

-Ramon Marcelino Diaz Abaya (born November 6, 1979), known professionally as Marc Abaya, is a Filipino singer, musician and actor.
-He is known as one of the former frontmen of the alternative rock band Sandwich and is currently a member of the rock band Kjwan.
-He is the son of actor, director Manolo Abaya and director Marilou Diaz-Abaya.
+Ramon Marcelino "Marc" Diaz Abaya (born November 3, 1979), is a Filipino singer-songwriter, actor, model, TV host, and VJ known for his work in alternative rock and television.
+He began his music career as a member of Shirley Beans before joining the original lineup of the alternative rock band Sandwich in 1998 as vocalist and guitarist, contributing to early albums such as Grip Stand Throw (1998), 4-Track Mind (2001), and Thanks to the Moon’s Gravitational Pull (2003).
+He left the band in 2005.

+He later joined the rock band Kjwan, formed in 2003, and also worked as a video jockey for MTV Philippines.
+In addition to his music career, he has collaborated with artists such as Gloc-9 on the song "Tsinelas sa Putikan".

+As an actor, he appeared in television series including Ligaw na Bulaklak, Your Song (both 2008), and Faithfully (2012), and hosted programs such as It's Showtime segments and Pilipinas Got More Talent.
+He also acted in films like Dagim (2010), Aswang (2011), and later appeared in series including FPJ’s Ang Probinsyano, The Iron Heart (2022–2023), Roja (2025–2026) and Blood vs Duty (2026).

 Career

 Musical career

 Abaya was a member of band Shirley Beans before becoming part of the original lineup of the alternative rock Sandwich in 1998 as vocalist and guitarist, alongside Eraserheads drummer Raimund Marasigan, Diego Castillo, Myrene Academia, and Mike Dizon.
 Abaya provided vocals on three of the band's early albums: Grip Stand Throw (1998), 4-Track Mind (2001), and Thanks to the Moon's Gravitational Pull (2003).
 He left the band in 2005.

 Abaya, along with Dicta License bassist Kelley Mangahas and Boogie Romero, became a member of the rock band Kjwan, which was formed in 2003 and is known for its iconic track "Daliri."
 That same year, he also ventured into becoming a video jockey on MTV Philippines.

 In 2013, he collaborated with Gloc-9 on the song "Tsinelas sa Putikan", for the album Liham at Lihim under Universal Records.